Home > Business > Commercial > Public tenders: how do you position yourself?

 Compliance with requirements

-Include a formal declaration of compliance, showing that your offer meets all the specified requirements.
+Include a formal declaration of conformity, showing that your offer meets all the specified requirements.

 Solid arguments, clarity and conciseness

 Back up every aspect of your proposal with solid arguments, highlighting your expertise, experience and capabilities.
-Write clearly and concisely, avoiding excessive jargon, and ensure that each sentence has a clear purpose.
+Write clearly and concisely, avoiding excessive jargon, and make sure each sentence has a clear purpose.

 Proof of previous success